 For the most part these values are set and used internally by the various default Servlet HTML web pages, and need not concern the end user.
 However, use of the remoteFetch function value is required in order to programmatically interface with the Servlet.
-Its use is described on Remote Fetch URL Interface on page 177.
+Its use is described in Remote Fetch URL Interface on page 216.
+Two other functions are also of potential interest to the SpatialDirect administrator: testConnect and reloadConfiguration. reloadConfiguration is described in detail following Table 15-1.